ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 The Issuance protocol defines four new HTTP headers that are used in requests and responses between Clients, Attesters, and Issuers (see {{iana-headers}}).

-The "Sec-Token-Origin" is an Item Structured Header {{!RFC8941}}.
+The "Sec-Token-Origin-Alias" is an Item Structured Header {{!RFC8941}}.
 Its value MUST be a Byte Sequence.
 This header is sent both on Client-to-Attester requests ({{request-one}}) and on Issuer-to-Attester responses ({{response-one}}).
 Its ABNF is:

 ~~~
-    Sec-Token-Origin = sf-binary
+    Sec-Token-Origin-Alias = sf-binary
 ~~~

 The "Sec-Token-Client" is an Item Structured Header {{!RFC8941}}.
 Its